This is (most of) our 2018 team....A pic of 2021 Staff we hope to get up sometime in spring!

 I spend my free time foraging for wild mushrooms, tending to my big edible garden, and making art with my chunky dog Brutus glued to my side.
 In the fall, I'll be headed back to school, for the first time since graduating Drexel in 2015, at Penn State Mont Alto for Forest Technology.

 Lisa had no farming background other than helping in her parent's garden (which she did not enjoy so much), but discovered she enjoyed working on the student farm at Penn State, after which she decided to pursue a degree in agriculture.

-She homeschooled her son Jay from k through 12, and is now homeschooling herself in more artistic pursuits.
-In her time off, you'll find her up to her elbows in messy and colorful acrylics and other gooey mediums.
+In her "other life", you'll find her up to her elbows in messy sculpture-building and colorful acrylics and other gooey medium in her studio.
+Visit Reflections-of-L for more information.